tsudd/actual-age-extension/README.md

 ## Popup appearance

 _You can select your Birth date & time.
-Finite number will be reckoned from date what you chosen_
+Finite number will be reckoned from the date you've chosen_

 <img src="docs/images/popup.png" width="500">

 ## New tab new appearance

-_Core component which display your actual age_
+_Core component which displays your actual age_

 <img src="docs/images/tab.png" width="500">